Sunday, February 4, 1979

 Saturday, May 12, 1979

 The Elders asked me to bring my friends to church.
-I have tried but no one wants to go.
+I have tried, but no one wants to go.
 If anything, they seem to think I am crazy for going to church every Sunday.
-Then the Elders asked me to help them put on a dance at our church and invite all my nonmember friends.
+Then the Elders asked me to help them put on a dance at our church and invite all my non-member friends.

 Saturday, June 16, 1979

-The Elders liked how the dance had turned out, so they asked me if I would mind inviting everyone to a sports day.
-Again, I was nervous to see if anyone would show up.
-This time, even more of my friends came.
-The Elders were in their regular clothes so they could play too.
+The Elders were in their regular clothes, so they could play too.
 We all had a lot of fun.
 My friends don’t mind coming to the fun stuff, but none of them want to hear anything about the gospel.
-I think it’s going to be impossible to convert anyone here.
+I think it’s going to be impossible to convert anyone.

 Leave a Reply